Terms & Conditions

 This bit is REALLY important.
 We want you to have a good time (so are now going to try and put you off coming!) however we want to ensure if you do come it is with realistic expectations and you are prepared.
 This will ensure that you don’t arrive and get upset at the camp (and we don’t get upset that you weren’t happy) and you spend your money on experiences more suited to your tastes.

-Please be aware that whilst “glamping” is posh camping, it is still camping, which means it is not a hotel, you are outside, close to nature, with little or no insulation.
+Please be aware that whilst “glamping” is posh camping, with insulation, windows and doors, and a degree of heating, it is still camping, which means it is not a hotel, you are outside, close to nature.
 It’s the woods – In Britain which means, insects, cold periods, mud and rain.
 You won’t find WiFi in the woods but we promise you’ll find a better connection.
 This is 100% no frills escape from most electronica where you are free to enjoy Shinrin-yoku or Forest Bathing.
 We’re not a proper resort by a long shot, we’re just connecting people to the simple pleasure of simpler times.
 It’s the way we like it (and many people, especially parents tell us not to add more electricity), and it’s not for everyone.
-If this is a problem then our camp is probably not for you, although you may like to try our sister camp www.northstarclub.co.uk nearby in another woodland which has insulation, doors/windows and a degree of heating.
+If this is a problem then our camp is probably not for you and it’s better we all know now rather than having an unpleasant time.

 The camp is NOT manned at all times.
 There are normally staff in the mornings so please let them know if you need anything, or have any queries.
 We do have a camp phone and the office is off site, and again these are not manned all the time so calls and emails may not be answered immediately and there may be a delay in responding.
 Particularly important if you are likely to arrive on your first evening later than 6.30pm please let us know so we can arrange for your welcome pack and camp map to be left in the tea tent for you, as staff may not be in camp after this time. (please bear in mind it would mean in the instance of any unlikely issues arising after arrival would not be able to be resolved till the following morning).